MicrosoftDocs/ATADocs/ATPDocs/classic-mcas-integration.md

 ## Join the Community

-Do you have more questions, or an interest in discussing [!INCLUDE [Product short](includes/product-short.md)] and related security with others?
-Join the [[!INCLUDE [Product short](includes/product-short.md)] Community](<https://techcommunity.microsoft.com/t5/Azure-Advanced-Threat-Protection/bd-p/AzureAdvancedThreatProtection>) today!
+Do you have more questions, or an interest in discussing Defender for Identity and related security with others?
+Join the [Defender for Identity Community](<https://techcommunity.microsoft.com/t5/Azure-Advanced-Threat-Protection/bd-p/AzureAdvancedThreatProtection>) today!